oktadev/okta-blog/_source/_posts/2020-09-22-reintroducing-joel-franusic.md

 This blog post has two parts:
-An introduction to myself and my personal mission statement An example of how to run Python from inside of a web browser - which is an example of how I’m putting my personal mission statement into action
+An introduction to myself and my personal mission statement An example of how to run Python from inside of a web browser - which is an example of how I'm putting my personal mission statement into action

 # Introducing myself